marcoeg/etrap/cdc-agent/README_CDC.md

-# ETRAP CDC Agent - Detailed Documentation
+# ETRAP CDC Agent

-This document provides in-depth technical documentation for the ETRAP CDC Agent component.
+This document provides the technical documentation for the ETRAP CDC Agent component.

 ## Overview